datenstruktur/Paperdb/doc/elasticbf.md

                                                                                        use reader directly
 ```

+**Note:** Call env->Schedule() in env->Schedule() when Compaction thread want to insert a reader into multi queue will meet a deadlock, so we use an independent Schedule call MQSchedule to load filter in background thread.

 ### Adjustment policy

 - Collect Cold FilterBlockReader: Calculate how much memory is required to load the filter unit of a hot filterblockreader, from the list with more filter units to the list with less, the LRU end of the linked list to the MRU end, and judge whether a FilterBlockReader is cold through SequenceNumber.
 If it is cold, save it.
 If you can collect no less than the memory of the cold Reader loading the filter unit of a hot reader, return the reader's collection.
 If it is not complete, return empty.